bcgov/ols-geocoder/BCAddressExchangeSchema.md

 FOOTPRINT| (polygon)

-## Example 2 - Building with multiple floors and units
+## Example 2 - A single apartment building with multiple floors and units
 740 Gorge Rd W, Saanich, BC has three floors with 4 units each numbered, 101-104, 201-204, and 301-304.
 Site and access points of building, not units, are known.

 The following exchange data records will represent the above addresses: